Autumn-Sehy/flora-fauna-mythology-Capstone/README.md

 *Updates as of 3/5:*
 At the moment I'm hardcoding the plurals of my flora/fauna, as I find there aren't many flora/fauna words in stories in English and regex+hardcode is honestly faster and more effective than NER for this task (though I may train NER on it in the future).
 I was lemmatizing earlier,  which was a pain, so I'm just adding the plural of each flora/fauna to my CSV files.
-Cleaned logic in the utils file --> but this will be much cleaner once lemmatization is removed.
+I also cleaned logic and code in the utils file --> but this will be much cleaner once lemmatization is removed.
 Lemmatizaion of stories is also slooooooow, so having a list of plurals will significantly speed up the program.